This information is for people renting privately in Northern Ireland.

 - be fair and not leave them in a better position financially

-- take your landlord to small claims court – you do not need a solicitor for this
+- take your landlord to small claims court.
+You do not need a solicitor for this

 Paying rent in advance